ByAUJay

 - Vesting schedules.

-- Token Standards: Prefer ERC-1400 or other security token standards for regulatory compliance.
+- Token Standards: Use ERC-1400 or similar security token standards to ensure you're compliant with regulations.

 3. Blockchain Infrastructure Selection